 Lonnie Juli Photography

 Debra Green has always been drawn to good storytelling, especially historical novels and Broadway musicals.
 While motherhood, hospital administration, and community volunteering were all rewarding, none fulfilled her creative longings.
 A graduate of Rutgers University and Columbia University’s Mailman School of Public Health, when not writing, reading, or traveling, Debra can be found working in her ever-expanding vegetable garden.
-The Convention of Wives is her first novel.
-She lives with her husband, David, in Scotch Plains, New Jersey where they raised their three children.
+The Convention of Wives was her first novel.
+Her second novel, Mahjong at Mara's, will be released in 2024.
+She lives with her husband, David, in Scotch Plains, New Jersey where they raised their three children, Samantha, Zachary, and Jessica.

 The reviews are in for